pypy/pypy/pypy/doc/windows.rst

 ``msvc.py`` in ``rpython/tools/setuptools_msvc.py``.

-PyPy will prefer to compile with the latest MSVC compiler it can find, which is a departure from CPython's desire to compile with Visual Studio 9.
+PyPy will prefer to compile with the latest MSVC compiler it can find, which is a departure from CPython's desire to compile with the compiler used to compile the exe in use.

 Translating PyPy with Visual Studio
 -----------------------------------

 We routinely test translation of PyPy using Visual Studio 2019, MSVC160.
 Other configurations may work as well.
+You must use at least Visual Studio 2012.

 The translation scripts will set up the appropriate environment variables for the compiler, so you do not need to run vcvars before translation.